John Faiman

-John Faiman (June 24, 1941 – June 16, 2012) of Omaha, Nebraska was a University of Nebraska Cornhusker quarterback.
+John Faiman (June 24, 1941 – June 16, 2012) of Omaha, Nebraska was a Nebraska Cornhuskers quarterback.
 A two-time All-American quarterback at Omaha South High School, Faiman played quarterback for the Huskers from 1960 to 1962, starting the first game of 1962 which also was the first game for new head coach Bob Devaney.
 Faiman was head coach of the Bellevue West High School Thunderbirds in Bellevue, Nebraska.

 Faiman died on June 16, 2012, of a brain aneurysm at the age of 71.

 Early career

 John Faiman was a standout quarterback for Omaha South High School.
 He was selected as a Senior Scholastic Magazine All-American his junior year in 1958.
 As a senior in 1959 he was selected as a Teen Magazine All-American Midwest HC, guiding the Packers to a share in the state title; He also led the Nebraska high school Shrine Bowl South team to a 7-6 victory over the North team at Rosenblatt Stadium in Omaha, Nebraska.